Jalen Hurts Player Prop Bets for NFL Week 8 | Philadelphia vs. Detroit 10/31/2021

 Matchup vs. Detroit

-- The 279.6 yards per game the Lions are allowing through the air makes them the NFL's 22nd-ranked pass defense.
+- The 279.6 yards per game the Lions are giving up through the air makes them the NFL's 22nd-ranked pass defense.

-- At 2.1 passing TDs allowed per game, the Lions defense is ranked 27th in the NFL.
+- At 2.1 passing TDs conceded per game, the Lions defense is ranked 27th in the league.

 Recent Performances

-- Hurts has put up 549 passing yards (183.0 ypg) on 52-of-97 with three touchdowns against two interceptions over his last three games.
+- Hurts has put up 549 passing yards (183.0 per game) and has a 53.6% completion percentage this year (52-of-97) over his last three games, while throwing three touchdowns and two interceptions.

-- He also has 135 rushing yards on 32 carries with four touchdowns, averaging 45.0 yards per game.
+- He's also rushed 32 times for 135 yards and four touchdowns, averaging 45.0 yards per game.

 Hurts' Philadelphia Teammates